 Assam: Student was not arrested for her poem but because she wanted to join ULFA(I), alleges CM

-Barshashree Buragohain was held on May 18 after the police took suo motu cognisance of an alleged anti-national poem she posted on Facebook a day before.
+Barshashree Buragohain was held on May 18 after the police filed a case against her for an alleged anti-national poem she posted on Facebook a day before.

 Assam Chief Minister Himanta Biswa Sarma on Thursday said that a college student was arrested last month because she allegedly wanted to join the banned United Liberation Front of Asom (Independent), and not for her “anti-national poem”, reported The New Indian Express.